Liu-rj/CS324_Deep_Learning/Assignment2/report.md

 #### Network & Hyper-parameter Configuration

-Model & Loss Function: To train images of CIFAR10 using vanilla MLP structure, we need to first flatten the image which is of size (32 *32) and has 3 channels.
-That is, the input layer of CIFAR10 should be 32* 32 * 3 = 3072.
+Model & Loss Function: To train images of CIFAR10 using vanilla MLP structure, we need to first flatten the image which is of size (32, 32) and has 3 channels.
+That is, the input layer of CIFAR10 should be $32 \times 32 \times 3 = 3072$.
 Therefore, the Pytorch MLP for training CIFAR10 contains 2 Linear layers with size (3072,20) and (20,2) , respectively.
 ReLU is choosed as activation function and CrossEntropyLoss is used to compute gradient for backward.

 Hyper-parameter: Stochastic gradient descent (SGD) is used to conduct gradient update on model parameter with `learning_rate=1e-2`.
 For SGD, the mini-batch size is set to 32, that is, we train 32 images and update the gradient at one time.
 The model runs 200 epochs and are evaluated every 10 epochs.